midlantica/LovelyBunchOfCoconuts/content/claims/identify-as.md

 ---
-title: 'Identify as...'
+title: 'Identify as'
-claim: 'Identify as...'
+claim: 'Identify as'
-translation: 'Pretending to be...'
+translation: 'Pretending to be'
 ---

-## "Identify as..."
+## Identify as

-## Pretending to be...
+## Pretending to be